 Improve your personal brand with SEO

 The next strategy to increase your personal branding is personal SEO.
 SEO for individuals is so important.
 I believe in organic SEO, which means consistently putting out fresh, organic content.
-I don’t believe you have to pay for it with pay per click (PPC) and many of these other paid digital tactics.
+I don’t believe you have to pay for it with pay-per-click (PPC) and many of these other paid digital tactics.
 If you put out strong organic content and have the right backlinks that carry weight and depth, then you can make it easier to get found online by prospects (and the media!).

 How do I optimize my name on Google?

+Building topical authority with Digital PR and SEO starts with answering this question.
 How do I make sure I am the first name to come up on Google?
 One way to build your personal brand on Google is to claim your directory listing and use rich schema markup.
 You also want to claim your business listing on Google.
 The best way to optimize your name on Google is to *try* to control the search results.
 You can do this by consistently getting quoted in the media as a subject matter expert through a digital PR campaign, which will impact how relevant you are when searchers look for your name.

 Branding through SEO: Search engine optimization for people